oxu2/BodyFatCalculator/README.md

 ## Installation

-This module depends upon a knowledge of  the packages in R.
+This project depends upon a knowledge of  the packages in R.

 ```
 install.packages("shiny")